Unicomp Mini Model M

 Unicomp - 2019-12-20 Facebook Post [accessed 2023-02-20].

 .
-The keyboard retains the classic Model M wedge shape but has reduced top-facing side bezels compared to Enhanced Keyboards and SSKs but matches the New Model M's, both of which now have side bezels similar to the Type III and IV 122-key Model M. The keyboard also retains the detachable cable feature previously suggested for the "M58" in the form of a pressure-locking Type-A port to facilitate a Type-A to Type-A USB cable.
+The keyboard retains the classic Model M wedge shape but has reduced top-facing side bezels compared to Enhanced Keyboards and SSKs but is similar to those found on Type 3 and Type 4 122-key Converged Keyboards.
+The keyboard also retains the detachable cable feature previously suggested for the "M58" in the form of a pressure-locking Type-A USB port to facilitate a Type-A to Type-A cable.
 At this point, the keyboard's overlay numeric keypad and Num Lock key were not shown in the pre-release photos.
-The bottom low layout is also unaltered compared to Unicomp's existing "104" style keyboards introduced in 2013[6][6]
+The bottom low layout is also unaltered compared to Unicomp's existing "104" style keyboards introduced in 2013[7][7]

 Unicomp - Unicomp Product News - Revised 104-key Layout [accessed 2022-02-20].